What’s being done to stop anti-social behaviour in Ardleigh Green?

 Have there been exclusions?

-With regards to identifying individuals causing issues, Ian Budge said that they had made exclusions but with a “very heavy heart” as it was “not something we do lightly” as opportunities for further education for excluded students become greatly diminished after exclusion.
+With regards to identifying individuals causing issues, Mr Budge said the college had made exclusions but with a “very heavy heart” as it was “not something we do lightly” as opportunities for further education for students are greatly diminished after exclusion.

-In the second meeting, he added that the screening for students being admitted to the school was rigorous.
+In the second meeting, he added that the screening for students being admitted to the college was rigorous.

-“The real threshold for us is when we’re talking about really serious violent crime or sexual offences and then the risk the factors around that person are too hold to control.
+“The real threshold for us is when we’re talking about really serious violent crime or sexual offences and then the risk factors around that person are too hard to control.
 We know as much as we could know.”

 Havering College and community involvement

-Executive headteacher of Ardleigh Green Learning Federation, John Morris, said that the school may have “taken their eye off the ball of the importance of working with the community” when Havering College merged with New City College and Havering Sixth Form last year, which happened due to financial reasons.
+Executive headteacher of Ardleigh Green Learning Federation, John Morris, said that the school may have “taken their eye off the ball of the importance of working with the community” when Havering College merged with New City College and Havering Sixth Form last year.

-Havering College carried out a risk-assessment prior to yesterday’s meeting, it was limited to 15 guests wearing masks socially-distanced.
-Andrew Rosindell’s office say the meeting was authorised under “educational activities of a school” which under current guidelines permit 30 people indoors at a distance for “activities relating to residing at a school.”
+Havering College carried out a risk-assessment prior to yesterday’s meeting.
+It was limited to 15 guests wearing masks and being socially-distanced.
+Mr Rosindell’s office said the meeting was authorised under “educational activities of a school” which under current guidelines permit 30 people indoors at a distance for “activities relating to residing at a school”.